-This article contains 5 of the best social media apps for Windows 10 PC and Windows 10 Mobile devices.
+This article contains 5 of the best social media apps for Windows 11/10 PC.
 The apps listed here are from the official publishers only.
-No third-party app are mentioned here.
+No third-party apps are mentioned here.
 Nowadays, everyone is on social media.
 It helps users communicate with each other and is also used for marketing and more.

 - You can watch videos that are especially recommended for you.